bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% si_intro Testing; test %}
-The Crazyflie is tested extensively when produced, but to make sure nothing has happened during shipping/storage you should run the tests before starting the assembly.
+The Crazyflie is tested extensively when produced, but to make sure nothing has happened during shipping or storage you should run the tests before starting the assembly.
 {% endsi_intro %}